zdavkeos/whirlyfly/README.md

 `rng-tools` feeding the entropy pool, applications that use the standard Linux interfaces can take advantage of high quality randomness without changing a line of code.

+To see if things are working, you can run `rngd` in the foreground like so:

+`rngd -f -r /dev/ttyUSB1`

+A few of the fips tests might fail (especially at first) but things should settle out and start working quickly.

 ## Papilio One